 An EDAM Entity must be a Balancing Authority registered and certified as such under the applicable authorities and execute an EDAM Addendum to EIM Entity Agreement no later than ninety (90) days before the EDAM Entity Implementation Date.
 An EDAM Entity that wishes to terminate participation in the Day-Ahead Market must terminate the EDAM Addendum to EIM Entity Agreement pursuant to its terms.
 Upon receipt of such notice, the CAISO will undertake all necessary preparations to disable operation of the Day-Ahead Market within the EDAM Entity Balancing Authority Area, as outlined in the Business Practice Manual for the Extended Day-Ahead Market, including issuance of a Market Notice within five Business Days after receipt of such notice.

-An EDAM Entity will:
+An EDAM Entity must:

 (a) perform the obligations of an EDAM Entity in accordance with the EDAM Addendum to EIM Entity Agreement, Section 33, and other provisions of the CAISO Tariff that by their terms apply to EDAM Entities, subject to the limitations specified in Section 33.1;

-(b) ensure that each EDAM Transmission Service Provider in its Balancing Authority Area has provisions in effect in the EDAM Transmission Service Provider’s tariff, as necessary or applicable, to enable operation of the Day-Ahead Market in its Balancing Authority Area, including an obligation for customers of the EDAM Transmission Service Provider to have a Scheduling Coordinator for purposes of interfacing with the CAISO;
+(b) determine and inform the CAISO which Load Serving Entities within the EDAM Entity’s Balancing Authority Area are necessary to enable operation of the Day-Ahead Market in its Balancing Authority Area;

 (c) qualify as, or secure representation by, an EDAM Entity Scheduling Coordinator, provided that an EDAM Entity may not be represented by more than one EDAM Entity Scheduling Coordinator;

-(d) review and validate information about available transmission capacity submitted to it by an EDAM Transmission Service Provider and transmit such validated information to its EDAM Entity Scheduling Coordinator;

-(e) provide the CAISO and its EDAM Entity Scheduling Coordinator with information regarding the transmission capacity available to the Day-Ahead Market, including any information regarding Transmission Constraints of which it is aware;
+(d) provide the CAISO and its EDAM Entity Scheduling Coordinator with information regarding Transmission Constraints of which it is aware;

-(f) ensure all resources within its Balancing Authority Area that do not participate in the Energy Imbalance Market pursuant to Section 29 are represented in the Extended Day-Ahead Market as EDAM Resources and are subject to an EDAM Addendum to EIM Participating Resource Agreement pursuant to Section 33, which may be accomplished through execution of a separate EDAM Addendum to EIM Participating Resource Agreement or by including all or some of the resources under its EDAM Addendum to EIM Participating Resource Agreement;
+(e ensure all resources within its Balancing Authority Area that do not participate in the Energy Imbalance Market pursuant to Section 29 are represented in the Extended Day-Ahead Market as EDAM Resources and are subject to an EDAM Addendum to EIM Participating Resource Agreement pursuant to Section 33, which may be accomplished through execution of a separate EDAM Addendum to EIM Participating Resource Agreement or by including all or some of the resources under its EDAM Addendum to EIM Participating Resource Agreement;

-(g) define Load Aggregation Points in its Balancing Authority Area and be responsible for serving the associated Demand, including for an EDAM Load Serving Entity in its Balancing Authority Area that will be separately responsible for serving the associated Demand;
+(f) define Load Aggregation Points in its Balancing Authority Area and be responsible for serving the associated Demand, including for an EDAM Load Serving Entity in its Balancing Authority Area that will be separately responsible for serving the associated Demand;

-(h) determine and inform the CAISO which resource types are eligible to participate in the Day-Ahead Market as resources and which transmission service providers or holders of transmission service rights are EDAM Transmission Service Providers;
+(g) determine and inform the CAISO which resource types supported by participation in the CAISO Markets are eligible to participate in the Day-Ahead Market as EDAM Resource Facilities;

+(h) determine and inform the CAISO which transmission service providers or holders of transmission service rights are EDAM Transmission Service Providers;

-(i) serve as the entity that interacts with EDAM Transmission Service Providers within the EDAM Entity Balancing Authority Area and ensure compliance with all requirements of Section 33 applicable to EDAM Transmission Service Providers;
+(i) serve as the entity that interacts with EDAM Transmission Service Providers within the EDAM Entity Balancing Authority Area; and

-(j) inform the CAISO whether or not the EDAM Entity intends to utilize the CAISO’s Demand Forecast consistent with Section 33.31.1; and
+(j) inform the CAISO whether or not the EDAM Entity intends to utilize the CAISO’s Demand Forecast consistent with Section 33.31.1.

-(k) ensure transmission customers of the EDAM Transmission Service Provider in its Balancing Authority Area that will submit schedules in the Day-Ahead Market secure representation by a Scheduling Coordinator.

-33.4.2 EDAM Entity Scheduling Coordinator
+33.4.2 EDAM Transmission Service Provider